yuval-beiser/algo-trading/AllCode.md

 //(emaFast [3] cross above emamid50[3]) or (emaFast [4] cross above emamid50[4])
 //)
 and
-close cross above high5
+close cross above high9
 and
-close of data2 cross above high5data2
+close of data2 cross above high9data2
 and
 close < low * (1+os8/100)
+and
+DonchianDown < DonchianUp * (1-mingap3/100)

 //and
 //close of data2 cross above high5
 //and
 //close > emaVerySlow
-//and
-//DonchianDown < DonchianUp * (1-mingap3/100)
 and
 BarNumber > ExitBarNum + MinBarsAfterCloseToEntry
 and